Here are some common questions about the races.

 Will runners have a bag drop-off area at the start/finish area?

-Yes, runners will receive a ‘Finisher’ bag at the Race Expo.
-Runners MUST use the finisher bags provided to have their bag included in our Finisher Bag tent that is next to the finish line and food tent beside Antler Hill Village.
-Runners will attach the small number from their bibs to this bag and then will drop it off at the finish area prior to the race at the ‘Finisher Bag Tent”.
+Yes, runners will receive a Fleet Feet ‘Finisher’ bag at the Race Expo.
+Runners MUST use the Fleet Feet finisher bags provided to have their bag included in our Finisher Bag tent that is next to the finish line and food tent beside Antler Hill Village.
+Runners will write their bib number and name on the bag and then will drop it off at the finish area prior to the race at the ‘Finisher Bag Tent”.
 This is a nice perk we are glad to offer runners so that runners can have a change of clothes, warmer attire, their phones and money to purchase race merchandise and additional food items at the post race party area.
 The finisher bags are not dropped along the race course they stay at the finish area.
 This is especially handy for runners that have used the shuttle service to come into the race.

 Where can I find race photos?